-- There is no version negotiation per se.
-However, if after receiving a 'server-error-version-not-supported' - status code from an IPP object, a client SHOULD try again with a different version number.
-A client MAY - also determine the versions supported either from a directory that conforms to Appendix E (see section 16) - or by querying the Printer object's "ipp-versions-supported" attribute (see section 4.4.14) to determine - which versions are supported.
-Issue 36 - An IPP object implementation MUST support version '1.1', i.e., meet the conformance requirements for - 1173 IPP/1.1 as specified in this document and [IPP-PRO].
-An IPP object implementation SHOULD support - version '1.0', i.e., meet the conformance requirements for IPP/1.0 [RFC2566 and RFC2565].
-Issue 36 - There is only one notion of "version number" that covers both IPP Model and IPP Protocol changes.
-Thus - the version number MUST change when introducing a new version of the Model and Semantics document - (this document) or a new version of the "Encoding and Transport" document [IPP-PRO]. - 1178 Changes to the major version number of the Model and Semantics document indicate structural or syntactic - changes that make it impossible for older version of IPP clients and Printer objects to correctly parse and - 1180 correctly process the new or changed attributes, operations and responses.
-If the major version number - changes, the minor version numbers is set to zero.
-As an example, adding the REQUIRED "ipp-attribute- - fidelity" attribute to version '1.1' (if it had not been part of version '1.0'), would have required a change to - the major version number, since an IPP/1.0 Printer would not have processed a request with the correct - semantics that contained the "ipp-attribute-fidelity" attribute that it did not know about.
-Items that might - affect the changing of the major version number include any changes to the Model and Semantics document - (this document) or the "Encoding and Transport" document [IPP-PRO] itself, such as: - reordering of ordered attributes or attribute sets - changes to the syntax of existing attributes - adding REQUIRED (for an IPP object to support) operation attribute groups - adding values to existing REQUIRED operation attributes - adding REQUIRED operations
+- object MUST return the "version-number" that it supports that is closest to the version number supplied by the client in the request. - There is no version negotiation per se.
+However, if after receiving a 'server-error-version-not-supported' - status code from an IPP object, there is nothing that prevents a client from tryinga client SHOULD try again - with a different version number.
+A client MAY also determine the versions supported either from a - directory that conforms to Appendix E (see section 16) or by querying the Printer object's "ipp-versions- - supported attribute (see section 4.4.14) to determine which versions are supported.
+Issue 36 - 1205 In order to conform to IPP/1.1, an IPP object implementations An IPP object implementation MUST support - version '1.1', i.e., meet the conformance requirements for IPP/1.1 as specified in this document and [IPP- - 1207 PRO].
+An IPP object implementation SHOULD support version '1.0', i.e., meet the conformance - requirements for IPP/1.0 [RFC2566 and RFC2565].
+Issue 3336 - There is only one notion of "version number" that covers both IPP Model and IPP Protocol changes.
+Thus - the version number MUST change when introducing a new version of the Model and Semantics document - 1211 [IPP-MOD](this document) or a new version of the "Encoding and Transport" document [IPP-PRO]. - 1212 Changes to the major version number of the Model and Semantics document indicate structural or syntactic - changes that make it impossible for older version of IPP clients and Printer objects to correctly parse and - correctly process the new or changed attributes, operations and responses.
+If the major version number - 1215 changes, the minor version numbers is set to zero.
+As an example, adding the REQUIRED "ipp-attribute- - fidelity" attribute to version '1.1' (if it had not been part of version '1.1', '1.0'), would have required a change - to the major version number, since an IPP/1.0 Printer would not have processed a request with the correct - semantics that contained the "ipp-attribute-fidelity" attribute that it did not know about.
+Items that might - affect the changing of the major version number include any changes to the Model and Semantics document - 1220 [IPP-MOD](this document) or the "Encoding and Transport" document [IPP-PRO] itself, such as: - reordering of ordered attributes or attribute sets - changes to the syntax of existing attributes - adding REQUIRED (for an IPP object to support) operation attribute groups - adding values to existing REQUIRED operation attributes - adding REQUIRED operations